jgafnea/disco-deb/README.md

 ![Tests](https://github.com/jgafnea/disco-deb/actions/workflows/python.yml/badge.svg)

-Project showing the top 10 packages (based on the number of associated files) from a Debian repo.
+Get the top 10 packages from a Debian repo (ranked by the number of associated files)

 ## Usage